chentsulin/awesome-graphql/README.md

 * [graphql-bookshelf](https://github.com/brysgo/graphql-bookshelf) - Some help defining GraphQL schema around BookshelfJS models.
 * [graphql-bookshelfjs](https://github.com/weyoss/graphql-bookshelfjs) - A simple bridge between your graphql queries and your bookshelf models, perform batched and optimised queries.
 * [graph.ql](https://github.com/matthewmueller/graph.ql) - Faster and simpler technique for creating and querying GraphQL schemas.
-* [react-reach](https://github.com/kennetpostigo/react-reach) - A library to communicate with Graphql through Redux
-* [Lokka](https://github.com/kadirahq/lokka) - Simple JavaScript client for GraphQL, which you can use anywhere.
 * [Strapi](http://strapi.io/documentation/graphql) - Open-source Node.js framework that supports "GraphQL" out of the box.
 * [GraysQL](https://github.com/larsbs/graysql) - A GraphQL manager and loader.
 * [graysql-orm-loader](https://github.com/larsbs/graysql-orm-loader) - A GraysQL extension to load a GraphQL schema from an ORM.
 * [Annotated GraphQL](https://github.com/almilo/annotated-graphql) - Proof of Concept for annotations in GraphQL (i.e.: transform an existing REST api into a GraphQL endpoint).
-* [Apollo Client](https://github.com/apollographql/apollo-client) - A well-documented GraphQL client.
-Has React and Angular bindings.
 * [graphql-tools](https://github.com/apollographql/graphql-tools) - Tool library for building and maintaining GraphQL-JS servers.
 * [graphql-anywhere](https://github.com/apollographql/graphql-anywhere) - Run a GraphQL query anywhere, against any data, with no schema.
 * [graphql-tag](https://github.com/apollographql/graphql-tag) - A JavaScript template literal tag that parses GraphQL queries.